Mister T (TV series): Home media and rights

-On October 29, 1991, the rights to the library of Ruby-Spears Enterprises, including Mister T, were acquired by Turner Broadcasting System, and the show subsequently aired on Turner-founded cable channels such as Boomerang and Cartoon Network.
+On October 29, 1991, the rights to the library of Ruby-Spears Enterprises, including Mister T, were acquired by Turner Broadcasting System, and the show subsequently aired on Turner-owned cable TV channels such as Boomerang and Cartoon Network.
 Turner Broadcasting System later merged with Time Warner in 1996, and the rights to the series are currently owned by Warner Bros.
 Discovery.

 The first season was released DVD on May 10, 2011, via the Warner Archive Collection, as part of the Hanna-Barbera Classics Collection.